zoujiaqing/Signal-Server/README.md

 - Moved to [Signal-Server Docker](https://github.com/JJTofflemire/Signal-Server/tree/docker#to-do) except for documentation To-Do's because all practical implementation work will now be done from the docker branch

+- I lied!
+Get a working EC2 instance running and see if it fixes AWS issues

+  - Add relavent documentation

 ### Documentation

 - Finish [AWS Environmental Variables](docs/config-documentation.md#aws-environmental-variables)